 The 2017 recipient was Dr Ben Cunanen who received the highest marks in surgery over his 5 year course.

 2018 recipient is Elloise Smith, pictured receiving her certificate and $1000 cheque from Dr Bob French and NEDGP Chair Michelle Guppy.

 2019 saw Dr Sean Styan take home both the Dr Robert French and Dr Phil Bookallil Prizes

-The 2020 recipient is Dr Erin Bourke and she has been presented with a certificate by NEDGP Treasurer/Secretary Michelle Guppy.
+The 2020 recipient is Dr Erin Bourke and she was presented with a certificate by NEDGP Treasurer/Secretary Michelle Guppy with Dr Bob French.

 At the 2015 AGM, NEDGP members asked for the establishment of a prize to recognise a graduating student for rural general practice.

 The $1,000 Rural General Practice prize is to be awarded annually to a student who shows academic excellence by way of scoring in the top 15% of graduates in their primary care course, with excellent reports from their GP supervisors, and who demonstrates an interest in rural general practice through extracurricular activities.

 Given the recent retirement of Dr Phil Bookallil it was quite fitting that this prize be named after this long-serving and dedicated member of the GP fraternity in New England.
 The inaugural Phillip Bookallil Prize for Rural General Practice of $1,000 was presented at the Graduation dinner in April, 2016 to Dr Sharna Bennett.

 Sharna scored one of the highest marks in the primary care course, consistently scored excellent supervisory reports, and was a member of the GP student network.
 She is also one of our first graduates to be accepted into the Rural Generalist Training Program, which trains graduates from their intern year into a career in rural medicine.

 The 2017 recipient is Dr Emma Gordon who was also the highest ranked UNE JMP Student.